ichizhov/ExtensibleCommands/Docs/Section4.md

 This Cyclic command will run the Core command 100 times.
 If any of these runs fail, the Cyclic command immediately fails.

 ## 4.8.
 GenericCyclicCommand.

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/GenericCyclicCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/GenericCyclicCommand.java)
 [[C# unit tests]](../CSharp/ExtensibleCommands/ExtensibleCommandsUnitTests/GenericCyclicCommandTest.cs) [[Java unit tests]](../Java/ExtensibleCommands/src/test/java/org/extensiblecommands/GenericCyclicCommandTest.java)

 The GenericCyclicCommand class also implements a loop, but it is based on a collection of generic type T that is supplied as a parameter to this command’s constructor.
-During execution the collection is iterated through and the Core command is executed on every iteration.
+During execution, the collection is iterated through and the Core command is executed on every iteration.

 ```
 var list = new List<int> { 10, 20, 30 };